lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

     ...
 }
 ```

+This is an useful lookup table for different automatic and manual processes.

 ---------
 ## Parameters mapping
 A typical function expects generic parameters (floats from normalized interval [0, 1]) as arguments, regardless arguments' domain.
 When computing phenotypes, these numbers must be mapped to right ranges and scales, to represent duration, pitch, etc.